 Ari Meier A Brief History of the Personal Automobile Although Americans soon dominated the automobile industry starting over a century ago, the automobile was born in France and Germany in the late nineteenth century.
 Karl Benz, Nicolaus Otto, Gottlieb Daimler, and Emile Levassor refined the automobile, laying the groundwork for the consumer market.
 Wilhelm Maybach … Continue reading How Auto Dealerships Might Address the Way Consumers Get Around in the Future

 Ari Meier A little over three years ago, Prince was found dead in an elevator in his Paisley Park home/studio.
 The cause of death was found to be opioid overdose-specifically fentanyl.
-As fans debated how true this was or floated various conspiracy theories behind the death of this prolific genius, one thing was clear: his … Continue reading How Different is the Opioid Crisis from the Crack Epidemic?
+As fans debated how true this was or floated various conspiracy theories behind the death of this prolific genius, one thing was clear: his … Continue reading The Opioid Crisis vs the Crack Epidemic, Which is Worse?

 Ari MeierAnd it's not about the percentage of kids on free or reduced lunch.
 School quality has been a big topic for decades and there seem to be no quick and easy answers.
 We all usually agree that school quality metrics involve test scores, graduation rates, and parental involvement.
-School districts can also be affected … Continue reading How Good (or Bad) are Metro Atlanta Schools?
+School districts can also be affected … Continue reading Comparing Metro Atlanta Schools

 Ari Meier Real data with a little fantasy thrown in for good measure Atlanta vs. New York City For a long time, many have compared Atlanta and New York City.
 Why, I don’t know.
 But I’ve heard many refer to Atlanta as “the New York of the South”.
 One of the many nicknames Atlanta has, … Continue reading How Does Atlanta Compare to New York City?